Manager: Scott Russon (FA Licensed Coach – FA Level 1 and FA Youth Award Level 1) | 07816050256 | E-mail Scott

 About the team

 Since the team formed in 2014, the coaching approach has focused on long-term player and team development in a fun and supportive environment, rather than a short-sighted, short-term pursuit of victory on match days and a win-at-all costs mentality (please read this blog for more).
-This means that it is recognized that every player is a child learning to play the game and the same behaviours, motivation and outcomes cannot be expected in comparison to that of an adult footballer.
+This means that it is recognised that every player is a child learning to play the game and therefore the same behaviours, motivation and outcomes cannot be expected compared to an adult footballer.

-In order to help the youngsters reach their potential, player’s individual experimentation and decision-making must be allowed to happen without fear of failure, as would have happened in the self-organised street football games that are now often a rarity.
-As a result, players are actively encouraged to take risks and spectators are asked to praise but not instruct the boys, not least because of the risk of receiving counter instructions and the inner conflict that this can cause young players.
+In order to help develop the players, each boy’s individual experimentation and decision-making must be allowed to happen without fear of failure — it is often referenced how street football once served that purpose but is now a rare occurrence of play for many youngsters in the UK.
+The boys in the team are all encouraged to take risks as part of the learning process.
+This one of several reasons why spectators are asked to praise but not instruct the boys, not least because of the probability of receiving instruction that is counter to what has been asked by the coach and the conflict that this can cause young players.

 A high premium is also placed on building relationships with each player, celebrating successes that may or may not be explicitly football-related, adapting the coaching approach to suit the individual players, and nurturing a great team spirit.
 Please see below for more on the team, including social aspects and tournament attendances.

 “It [playing out from the back and defenders taking risks] goes against what we were taught in English football — don’t take any chances in possession — but managers like Pep have taken that fear out of the game, that fear of being caught in possession and that was probably the biggest problem about English football… it wasn’t the fact that they couldn’t do it, it was a mental thing about not being caught.”
 David Preece, The Times, 2017